aws-samples/monorepo-multi-pipeline-trigger/README.md

 `make deploy-core`

 To deploy the stack with custom parameters, type the following command: <br/>
-`make deploy-core monorepo-name=<repo name>`
+`make deploy-core monorepo-name=<repo_name>`

 You can confirm whether the resources were correctly created by getting information about the monorepo codecommit repository: <br/>

-`aws codecommit get-repository --repository-name <repo name>`
+`aws codecommit get-repository --repository-name <repo_name>`

-> This stack creates the AWS CodeCommit where your monorepo will be stored.
-Therefore, don't run `cdk destroy MonoRepoStack` after will have started pushing modification to this repo, otherwise you will loose your remote repository.
+> This stack creates the AWS CodeCommit where your monorepo is going to be stored.
+Therefore, don't run `cdk destroy MonoRepoStack` after you have started to push modifications into, otherwise you are going to loose your remote repository.

 ### Deploy PipelinesStack

 This stack must be deployed after MonoRepoStack has already been deployed.
-It will grow according to new microservices added into the monorepo code base. <br/>
+It is going to grow accordingly to new microservices added into the monorepo code base.<br/>
 To deploy it, type the following command:

 `make deploy-pipelines`